simmerdeepkaur/Data-Journalism-Final-Project/README.md

 When this news broke out, Ghani was working with Amnesty International on a report about war crimes.
 Her fellow researcher at the time, who had come from New York, immediately rushed to the airport.
 As for Ghani, she went back home and stayed indoors for four days.
 She was desperate for any opportunity to escape with her family because she knew home wouldn’t be safe for much longer.

 After almost 100 hours, Ghani received a call from a friend at Vice News.
 He connected her to a coordinator who was escorting journalists to a safe house in Kabul.
 Ghani and her family left immediately.
 They had neither the time nor the space to carry luggage.
 Ghani had heard that the Taliban were forcefully seizing documents so people couldn’t leave the country.
 But she also knew the Taliban wouldn’t touch women.
-So she hid her documents under her abaya.
+So she hid her documents under her _abaya_.
 She reached the safehouse with her parents and sister.
 Their journey, however, was far from over.

 The next step was finding a way to fly out of the country.
 After staying at the safehouse for another four days, she received a call again.
 This time, it was a friend from the New Yorker, who had chartered a plane solely for journalists, that would fly from Kabul to Macedonia and then to the US.